shasuruvalli/mslearn-synapse/Instructions/Labs/90-Explore-Azure-Databricks.md

 ## Create a cluster

-Azure Databricks is a distributed processing platform that uses *clusters* to process data in parallel on multiple nodes.
+Azure Databricks is a distributed processing platform that uses Apache Spark *clusters* to process data in parallel on multiple nodes.
 Each cluster consists of a driver node to coordinate the work, and worker nodes to perform processing tasks.

 > **Note**: In this exercise, you'll create a *single-node* cluster to minimize the compute resources used in the lab environment (in which resources may be constrained).
 In a production environment, you'd typically create a cluster with multiple worker nodes.